-- 1. Analyzing, criticizing and resolving issues related to Translation - 2.
-Demonstrate ability to reassess, analyze, criticize, confirm or refute conventions in texts of various disciplines and open-mindedness to new ideas - 3.
-Evaluating, analyzing and integrating information about different cultures and languages - 4.
+- 1. Analysing, criticizing and resolving issues related to Translation - 2.
+Demonstrate ability to reassess, analyse, criticize, confirm or refute conventions in texts of various disciplines and open-mindedness to new ideas and technology - 3.
+Evaluating, analysing and integrating information about different cultures and languages - 4.
 Ability to solve problems, through definition of goals and needs, definition of tasks, plan formulation and implementation. - 5.
-Demonstrate the ability to transfer culture, language specific features and use jargon peculiar to legal, documentary, UN and political areas
+Apply critical knowledge of the behavioural approaches to understand, analyse and evaluate individuals, groups, and structural impact on business organizations